N-Dubz: 2010–2011: Love.Live.Life, Greatest Hits and disbandment

-2022–present: Reformation and Timeless
+Since 2022: Re-formation and Timeless

-On 16 May 2022, following an 11-year hiatus, N-Dubz announced their reformation with new single "Charmer" and their Back to the Future Tour, a UK arena tour scheduled for November 2022.
+On 16 May 2022, following an 11-year hiatus, N-Dubz announced their re-formation with new single "Charmer" and their Back to the Future Tour, a UK arena tour scheduled for November 2022.
 The tour sold out within minutes of release.
 The i further reported the same month that the band had spent six months working on a new album with Chip, Wiley and Gary Barlow.

 In April 2023, the group released "February", which will be the first single off the new album.
 The group also announced a summer tour at open air arenas and parks across the UK and Ireland.

 On 8 June 2023, N-Dubz announced the title of their fourth studio album called Timeless and released the second single "Habibti".
 The album was released on 4 August 2023.